-We could copy this script directly to our SD card, but this would mean that the next time we reflash the SD card with the root filesystem produced by Buildroot, we would lose those changes.
+By default, Buildroot uses the ifup program from BusyBox, which reads the /etc/network/interfaces file to configure network interfaces.
+We could directly modify this file on the SD card, but this would mean that the next time we reflash the SD card with the root filesystem produced by Buildroot, we would lose those changes.

 In order to automate the addition of this script to the root filesystem as part of the Buildroot build, we will use the rootfs overlay mechanism.
-Since this overlay is specific to our project, we will create a custom directory for our project within the Buildroot sources: board/bootlin/beagleboneblack/.

-Within this directory, create a rootfs-overlay directory, and in menuconfig, specify board/bootlin/beagleboneblack/ rootfs-overlay as the rootfs overlay (option BR2_ROOTFS_OVERLAY).
+Since this overlay is specific to our project, we will store it in our project specific directory, board/bootlin/stm32mp1.
+Create board/bootlin/stm32mp1/rootfs-overlay/ to store the rootfs overlay, and in menuconfig, specify board/bootlin/stm32mp1/rootfs-overlay as the rootfs overlay (option BR2\ROOTFS\OVERLAY).